Home > How to Tips

 4. Click on the padlock in the left corner, and use Touch ID or password to unlock it.

-5. If the Terminal displays on the left pane but is checked, then check the box of it.
-Choose Quit & Reopen to grant Terminal with full disk access.
+5. If the Terminal displays on the left pane but is checked, then check the box for it.
+Choose Quit & Reopen to grant Terminal full disk access.

 6. If not, click the + icon on the right pane, and find Terminal from Applications, click Open.

-7. Then Terminal will list in the list of allowed apps with the box checked.
+7. Then Terminal will be listed in the list of allowed apps with the box checked.

 8. Launch Terminal and enter the same command that triggers the operation not permitted error to see whether it works now.